hanatos/vkdt/src/pipe/modules/negative/readme.md

 # negative: invert scanned film negatives

-this corrects scanned negative films to produce a positive image as output. since the process depends on the film stock as well as the device used to digitise it, the image matrix is usually not useful and it is a good idea to set the colour matrix to rec2020 in the
-[`colour module`](../colour/readme.md) which you should place after the `negative` module in the graph. for further refinement of the image, you may want to use the [`grade`](../grade/readme.md) module after `negative` and `colour`.
+this corrects scanned negative films to produce a positive image as output. since the process depends on the film stock as well as the device used to digitise it, you have to decide where to put the image matrix (in the `colour` module). for a photograph of film, put the `colour` module first, correcting the camera's response (keeping exposure and the rest at identity values). you may then want to use a second instance of the [`colour module`](../colour/readme.md), with matrix set to `rec2020`, placed after the `negative` module in the graph, to change exposure and for other artistic changes to colours. for further refinement of the image, you may want to use the [`grade`](../grade/readme.md) module after `negative` and `colour`.

 ## parameters